Booking Flights …

 Hotels & Rooms …

-Short time rental websites can offer nice apartments, well situated.
+Short term rental websites like Airbnb and VRBO can offer nice apartments, well situated.
 They are community oriented, show reviews and you book with locals who can give you advice on local things.

 Most room booking sites have a map feature.
 This is great as it shows you where all of your options are relative to what part of the city you are trying to see (even if you just want airport/train/bus station close).
 Lonely Planet guides are great to bring.
 They have an online presence too.